 Executive Director – email@example.com

-Joanne Hart is the Executive Director for Loudoun Therapeutic Riding.
+Joanne Hart is Executive Director of Loudoun Therapeutic Riding.
 She joined LTR as an instructor in 1984 after receiving her therapeutic riding instructor certification from the Cheff Center in Augusta MI.
 Prior to that she attended Colorado State University and earned a teaching certificate at the Meredith Manor School of Horsemanship.
+More recently, she attended the University of Virginia for a certificate in Nonprofit Management.
 She is a PATH Intl.
 Registered Instructor and currently holds a seat on the board of directors of the Horses and Humans Research Foundation.
 She is a Past President of the Therapeutic Riding Association of Virginia (TRAV), and has been actively involved with PATH Intl. as past Regional Representative, and a member of the coordination committee for the annual conferences.

 At home, Joanne has three boys, and has spent many years as a breeder of Connemara Ponies.

 Kathy Blaine is the Program Director for the Loudoun Therapeutic Riding Foundation.
 She attended Averett University and holds a Bachelor’s Degree from Virginia Commonwealth University where she completed her studies.
 Kathy is a PATH Intl.
 Registered Instructor, a member of the Board of Directors of the Therapeutic Riding Association of Virginia (TRAV) and serves as that organization’s Center Relations Committee Chairperson.
 Kathy began teaching riding during college and continued as an instructor in the Richmond area after graduating in 1983.
 During that time she competed in both eventing and dressage.

 Kathy lives with her husband Ken in Purcellville, VA where she is active in church and community organizations, and they have two grown children.